openmediavault/openmediavault-docs/faq.rst

 	group inheritance, meaning new files/folders below will always have the group users (GID=100) membership.

-Why are my filesystems mounted as ``noexec``?
-	This is a security measure to avoid the placement of malicious scripts in the shared folders.
-This will prevent any script execution in those paths, including compiling packages and binaries.

-	If you need to remove the noexc flag, use advanced settings as decribed :doc:`here </various/fs_env_vars>`.

 I need to delete a shared folder, why the delete button is greyed/disabled?
 	Shared folder configurations can be used across different services.
 When removing a shared folder configuration is necessary to unlink it from